Chris Lewis (Canadian politician)

-Chris Lewis MP (born June 15, 1976) is a Canadian politician who was elected to represent the riding of Essex in the House of Commons of Canada in the 2019 Canadian federal election, and was re-elected in 2021.
+Chris Lewis MP (born June 15, 1976) is a Canadian politician who was elected to represent the riding of Essex in the House of Commons of Canada in the 2019 Canadian federal election.
+He was re-elected in the 2021 and 2025 elections.

 Before entering federal politics, Lewis was a municipal councillor in Kingsville, Ontario.

 In 2022 under interim leader Candice Bergen, Lewis was appointed as Shadow Minister for Labour, after being appointed as Deputy Shadow Minister for Labour under leader Erin O’Toole.